Traveling (basketball)

-In basketball, traveling is a violation that occurs when a player takes too many steps without dribbling the ball.
-Traveling is also called, predominantly in a streetball game, "walking" or "steps".
-If the pivot foot is lifted, a pass or try for made basket must be made before the pivot foot is replaced to the floor.
-In the NBA and FIBA, players are also given a "gather step".
+In basketball, traveling is a violation of the rules of basketball in which a player takes more than a predefined number of steps while holding the ball.
+Taking more steps without dribbling than this limit will result in a turnover and possession of the ball for the other team.

-In the NBA and FIBA, when a player has taken more than three steps without the ball being dribbled, a traveling violation is called.
+In the NBA and FIBA, when a player has taken more than two steps without the ball being dribbled, a traveling violation is called.
 The NCAA and NFHS do not allow two steps.
-In 2018, FIBA revised the rule so that one can take a "gather step" before taking the two steps.
 A travel can also be called via carrying or an unestablished pivot foot.
 If the pivot foot of a player changes or moves, it is considered traveling.